itszootime/zconfig-ruby/README.md

 ## Requirements

 This gem is currently only compatible with unix-based systems with inotify installed.
-Support for more will be coming soon...
+Support for more will be coming soon.

 ## Usage